 BP’s strengths are in exploration and discovery, deepwater, giant fields and gas supply chains and a high-quality downstream business – all supported by leading-edge technology.
 Today, the energy BP produces not only keeps America moving but it also helps drive the American economy.

 BP’s upstream operating segment includes production from Prudhoe Bay area in Alaska and four production platforms in deepwater Gulf of Mexico, where BP is the leading leaseholder.
 In 2015, BP produced 643,000 barrels of oil equivalent (boe/d) per day, making the company one of America's largest oil and natural gas producers.
 BP’s onshore natural gas production occurs primarily in the western and southern United States.

 BP’s downstream operating segment is made up of three refineries: Cherry Point, Wash.; Toledo, Ohio; and Whiting, Ind.
-In addition, BP owns three petrochemical sites in Cooper River, S.C.; Decatur, Ala.; and Texas City, Texas.
+In addition, BP owns two petrochemical sites in Cooper River, S.C. and Texas City, Texas.

 As a major gasoline marketer in the U.S., BP offers high-quality fuels on which American consumers have come to rely.
 Every day, BP sells 50 million gallons to our valued consumers via more than 7,000 BP-branded retail locations across the United States.